 Besides reducing cortisol, it works by balancing the brain chemicals dopamine, serotonin, and GABA.

 This herb is especially good for age-related mental decline.

-It is exceedingly safe, making it ideal for vulnerable populations including children and seniors.
-(20)
+It is exceedingly safe, making it ideal for vulnerable populations, including children and seniors.
+(19)

 This versatility makes it a popular addition to both nootropic (brain-boosting) formulas and memory supplements.

-Be patient when using bacopa — it can take 2 to 3 months before you’ll feel the full beneficial effects.
+Be patient when using bacopa — it can take 2 to 3 months before you’ll experience its full benefits.

 Best uses: Remedies memory loss, lack of focus, anxiety, and insomnia.
 Slows age-related mental decline.